2010 24 Hours of Le Mans: Morning to finish

-Erdos moved RML's No. 25 entry to third in LMP2 in the early morning when the No. 35 OAK Pescarolo was driven into the garage and Olivier Pla's No. 40 Quifel-entered car went off the circuit at Arnage corner but recovered with marshal assistance.
+Erdos moved RML's No. 25 entry to third in LMP2 in the early morning; the No. 35 OAK Pescarolo was driven into the garage, and Olivier Pla's No. 40 Quifel-entered car went off the circuit at Arnage corner but recovered with marshal assistance.
 Some teams, including Beretta's No. 64 Corvette, swapped brake discs and callipers at this point in the race.
-Due to connecting rod failure, smoke and fire began billowing from the right-hand exhaust of Montagny's race-leading No. 2 Peugeot at Tetre Rouge corner.
-The Peugeot was abandoned on the Mulsanne Straight because Montagny could not return to the pit lane, and ceded the overall lead the car had held for 144 successive laps to Bernhard's No. 9 Audi.
+Due to connecting rod failure, smoke and fire began billowing from the right-hand exhaust of Montagny's race-leading No. 2 Peugeot at Tertre Rouge corner.
+The Peugeot was abandoned on the Mulsanne Straight because Montagny could not return to the pit lane, ceding the overall lead the car had held for 144 successive laps to Bernhard's No. 9 Audi.
 García retired the No. 63 Corvette from second in LMGT2 into Indianapolis corner with a sudden engine crank sensor failure.
-Lieb's No. 77 Felbermayr-Proton Porsche moved to second and Vilander's No. 95 AF Corse Ferrari was now third in class.
+Lieb's No. 77 Felbermayr-Proton Porsche moved to second, and Vilander's No. 95 AF Corse Ferrari was now third in class.

 Jousse retired the No. 73 LAA Corvette, which was second in LMGT1, off the track as it approached the Indianapolis corner due to a sudden transmission component failure.
 This moved Christoffer Nygaard's No. 52 Young Driver AMR car and Policand's No. 72 LAA entry to second and third in class, respectively.
 Davidson's No. 1 Peugeot caught Collard's LMGT2 class-leading No. 64 Corvette off guard while Davidson was attempting to lap an unsighted Collard on the inside in the Porsche Curves.
-Collard spun backwards into the barrier, severely damaging the Corvette's rear but he was unhurt.
+Collard spun backwards into the barrier, severely damaging the Corvette's rear.
+He was unhurt.
 Collard had difficulty returning to the garage for rear-end repairs and component changes, which took 32 minutes.
 Davidson, however, was immediately able to return to the pit lane and repair the Peugeot.
 The accident necessitated the race's fourth safety car intervention, which lasted nine minutes and allowed marshals to clear debris from the circuit and repair the damaged Armco barrier in the Porsche Curves.